elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 ## Working Elm application

-With our configuration finished, we now have the ability to write Elm code in our `lib/platform/web/elm` folder.
-That will automatically be compiled into JavaScript using our minimal Brunch configuration, and then the resulting Elm application will be inserted into our Phoenix application on our `/elm` page (`lib/platform/web/templates/page/index.html.eex`).
+With our configuration finished, we now have the ability to write Elm code in our Phoenix application!
+The code in our `Main.elm` file is being automatically compiled to JavaScript using our minimal Brunch configuration, and then the resulting Elm application is inserted into our Phoenix application.

-Be sure to restart your Phoenix server if it was still running, and it should recompile all the code necessary to get our Elm application displayed on the screen.

-We should now be able to visit `http://0.0.0.0:4000/elm` and see the "Hello from Elm!" text coming from our `Main.elm` application in the `lib/platform/web/elm` folder.

 ![Working Elm Application Inside Phoenix](images/elm_setup/working_elm_application.png)

+Also note that we have our Elm debugger available to explore the history of changes, and this will be useful as we start tracking state changes in our application with the Elm Architecture.

 ## Live Reload